Home

 Many organisations have a role called Tech Lead, but the specifics vary widely.

 Scale.
 Tech Leads usually lead a single team, but this is not always the case.
-Someone with this job title may lead a small team of two or three, a larger team of ten or so, or even two or three teams that may comprise twenty or so people in total.
+They may lead a small team of two or three, a larger team of ten or so, or even two or three teams that may comprise twenty or so people in total.

 Architecture.
 Tech Leads always contribute to defining the system architecture, but the extent varies widely depending on the organisation and in particular whether there is a separate Architect role and if so how that operates.